Television's Greatest Hits

+A compilation of popular tracks from the series was issued by TVT in 2005 as All-Time Top 100 TV Themes.
+TVT's catalog was later acquired by Bicycle Music Company and tracks from the series have been rereleased by Oglio Records in genre-themed compilations since 2011.

 History

 TVT Records

-TVT Records was launched in 1985 with the release of Television's Greatest Hits first issue, the double LP compilation 65 TV Themes!
-From the 50's and The 60's.
+TVT Records was launched in 1985 with the release of Television's Greatest Hits first volume, the double LP compilation 65 TV Themes!
+From the '50s and '60s.
 The album featured theme songs from classic TV shows, and it became a respectable seller.
 The San Francisco Chronicle called the album "the most fun you can have with your pants on", and the New York Times highlighted it as one of 1985's most notable business ideas.
 It featured 65 themes from television shows ranging from the mid-1950s until the late 1960s, including tracks from The Bugs Bunny Show, Popeye, The Dick Van Dyke Show, I Love Lucy, The Twilight Zone, and many others.

-The second volume, 65 More TV Themes From The 50s & 60s, was released in 1986, and included themes from Mister Rogers' Neighborhood, Mighty Mouse Playhouse, Merrie Melodies, I Spy, Monty Python's Flying Circus.
+The second volume, 65 More TV Themes from the '50s & '60s, was released in 1986, and included themes from Mister Rogers' Neighborhood, Mighty Mouse Playhouse, Merrie Melodies, I Spy, Monty Python's Flying Circus.
 70's and 80's, the third volume, was released in 1987.
-The fourth volume in 1989, The Commercials, included a number of jingles ad commercials from different eras.
+A spinoff volume in 1989, The Commercials, included a number of jingles and commercials from different eras.
 According to a review in Allmusic, "Upon first hearing these jingles, listeners will be amazed to find themselves singing along spontaneously, and surprised at how they come back to full consciousness in spite of not having been heard [most of them] for decades.
 That said, it's great fun to hear most of these commercials dealing with food, cigarettes, household cleaners, beer, cars, and soft drinks, among other products."
-The series then went on hiatus, with TVT returning it in 1996 with Black and White Classics, and releasing three more volumes in prompt succession that year.
+The series then went on hiatus, with TVT returning in 1996 with the fourth volume, Black & White Classics, and releasing three more volumes in prompt succession that year.
 The format of the original eight-volume series became widely imitated by other record labels.

 The catalog was later acquired by The Bicycle Music Company, an independent publisher and rights holder that has acquired catalog rights to musicians such as Nine Inch Nails, Cyndi Lauper, Pete Seeger, Third Eye Blind, Arlo Guthrie, and Sublime.